ryanflorence/example-react-router-server-rendering-lazy-routes/README.md

 React Router Example: Server Rendering Lazy Routes
 ==================================================

-React Router has two features great features that seem like they might not work well together: server side rendering and code splitting.
+React Router has two great features that seem like they might not work well together: server side rendering and code splitting.

 This minimal demo shows how to get the benefits of server rendering and